gmc-code/PC-microbit-micropython/docs/lessons2/music_advanced.rst

 .. admonition:: Tasks

     #.
 Include a note modification parameter to sharpen, flatten or leave the note unchanged.
     #.
-Create a function to return a random list of notes, given the number of notes, then play the list.
+Create a function, **get_random_notes**, to return a random list of notes, given the number of notes.
+Use a for loop to add the random notes to a list within the function.
+Play the notes when a button is pressed.
+    #.
+Rewrite the function, **get_random_notes**, to use list comprehension.

     .. dropdown::
         :icon: codescan